beau1399/clprojector-template/README.md

    [clprojtst.draw :as cld]
    [reitit.frontend :as reitit]))
 ```
-It is from the **draw** sub-namespace of the main project namespace, aliased as "cld," that the CLPROJECTOR rendering functions will come.
+It is from the **draw** sub-namespace of the main project namespace, aliased above as "cld," that the CLPROJECTOR rendering functions will come.

 The executable portion of **core.cljs** begins thus: